moremoban/moban/tests/regression_tests/level-7-b-template-engine-plugin/README.rst

-Level 7: Custom jinja filters, tests and globals on cli
+Level 7 b: Custom template engine
 ================================================================================

 We will test this on '-pd' cli option with custom template engine.